New Jersey Solar Panel Savings Calculator

 How much do solar panels cost in New Jersey?

-The average cost of a 6kW solar panel system in New Jersey is approximately $21,000 before incentives.
-After the 30% federal Investment Tax Credit (ITC), the net cost drops to about $14,700.
+The average cost of a 6kW solar panel system in New Jersey is approximately $21,000 before documented state or utility incentives.
+For new 2026 homeowner-owned systems, this calculator does not subtract the old federal residential clean energy credit unless eligibility is documented.
 TRECs/SRECs (Transition Renewable Energy Certificates).
 Sales tax exemption.
 Property tax exemption.
-Federal 30% ITC.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.

 How much can I save with solar panels in New Jersey?